icon-community/icon.community/content/blog/2019/2019-11-25-post-mortem-of-the-network-pause.md

 At block height 11,165,694, 14:37:22 UTC, Nov 17th, the ICON Network halted due to a leader node initializing bug.
 This bug caused the ICON Network to halt temporarily while the issue was being resolved.
 The chain was ultimately recovered at UTC 12:37:38, Nov 18th with block height 11,165,695.

-At this time, the core engineering team is monitoring the MainNet 24/7 to avoid any additional significant network downtime.
+At this time, the core engineering team is monitoring the Mainnet 24/7 to avoid any additional significant network downtime.
 We will release a new version update to fix these bugs as soon as possible.

 Further details are provided below.